Hyperbolic groupoids and duality: The boundary

 It follows that if $\delta_0$ is small enough (i.e., if it satisfies the conditions of Lemma~\ref{lem:relationsbndm} for $S'$ and $\mS'$), then closure of every rectangle $R_{g_i, U_i}$ can be embedded into a rectangle defined using $S'$.
 Then Lemma~\ref{lem:loccompatible} (applied to $S'$ and $\mS'$) implies that rectangles $R_{g, U}$ form an atlas of a local product structure on $\partial\G$. \end{proof}

-Independence of topology and the local product structures from the choices of the Lipschitz structure, grading, and the sets $S$, $\mS$, $\X$, $\X_0$, etc., made in their construction follow directly from Lemma~\ref{lem:welldef} since for any two choices of the sets we can find one including the first two as subsets (possibly after replacing $S$ and $\mS$ by $S^n\cup S^{n+1}$ and $\mS^n\cup\mS^{n+1}$, if we change the Lipschitz structures and grading).
+Independence of topology and the local product structures from the choices of the Lipschitz structure, grading, and the sets $S$, $\mS$, $\X$, $\X_0$, etc., follow directly from Lemma~\ref{lem:welldef}, since for any two choices of the sets we can find one including the first two as subsets (possibly after replacing $S$ and $\mS$ by $S^n\cup S^{n+1}$ and $\mS^n\cup\mS^{n+1}$, if we change the Lipschitz structures and the grading).
 Independence on the choice of $\delta_0$ follows from Lemma~\ref{lem:loccompatible}.

 This finishes the proof of the theorem, since the constructed local product and topology satisfy its conditions, and every local product structure satisfying the conditions of the theorem coincides with the one we have constructed (by Lemma~\ref{lem:welldef}). \end{proof}